kiyunkim/Note-to-Self/Pluralsight/javascript.md

 - Use special keyword `var` to name the variable (use CAML case), and then assign the variable a value.

 **Keywords and Reserved words**: `break, case, catch, continue, debugger, default, delete, do, else, false, finally, for, function, if, implements, in, instanceof, interface, let, new, null, package, private, protected, public, return, static, switch, this, throw, true, try, typeof, var, void, while, with, yield`

+## Control Flow

+- Using **control flow** allows us to run code only under certain conditions.
+- If/Else statements are one of the most common types of control flow.
+They allow us to run code only **if** a certain condition is first met, and we can tell our code to do something **else** if that condition is not met.